 Get Your Paris Pass Here

-4 Day Paris Itinerary
+4-Day Paris Itinerary

-With that in mind, we have only included a few attractions each day in our 4 day Paris itinerary.
-For the rest of the time, stop and smell the roses, hang out in cafes, enjoy a beautiful park.
+With that in mind, we have only included a few attractions each day in our 4-day Paris itinerary.
+For the rest of the time, stop and smell the roses, hang out in cafes, and enjoy a beautiful park.

 Getting from Paris Airport to the City

 Which option you choose to get from Paris airport to the city is a personal preference and will probably be contingent upon budget and time.

 Find Paris airport cars for hire here.

-4 Day Paris Itinerary for Couples-Day 1:
+4-Day Paris Itinerary for Couples-Day 1:

-If you are traveling from the United States, then your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
-I know you will be tired and jet-lagged, but you can’t afford to waste a single day in Paris.
-Besides, hitting the ground running and acclimating to the local time as quickly as possible is the best way to recover from jetlag.
+If you are traveling from the United States, your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
+I know you will be tired and jet-lagged, but you can’t afford to waste a day of your 4 days in Paris.

-This bohemian Parisian neighborhood is a must do, even for a 4 day Paris itinerary!
+This bohemian Parisian neighborhood is a must-do, even for a 4 day Paris itinerary!

-You can almost imagine the Montmartre of the past where Monet, Picasso, Van Gogh, and Renoir just had to be among these great street artists.
-I mean we can imagine, right?
+You can almost imagine the Montmartre of the past, where Monet, Picasso, Van Gogh, and Renoir just had to be among these great street artists.
+I mean, we can imagine, right?

-Take time to explore some of the jewels of this artistic neighborhood including:
+Take time to explore some of the jewels of this artistic neighborhood, including: